iotaledger/documentation/iota-go/0.1/how-to-guides/create-and-manage-cda.md

 ## Distribute a CDA

 Because CDAs are descriptive objects, you can serialize them into any format and distribute them.
-For example, you can create a magnet-link for a CDA, with a `timeout_at`, `multi_use` and the `expected_amount` parameters.
+For example, you can create a magnet-link for a CDA, with the `timeout_at`, `multi_use`, and `expected_amount` parameters.

 1. To serialize the CDA into a magent link, use the `AsMagnetLink()` method of the CDA object